CoopHash: Cooperative Learning of Multipurpose Descriptor and Contrastive Pair Generator via Variational MCMC Teaching for Supervised Image Hashing: Conclusions

 \section{Conclusions}

-This paper proposes a novel energy-based generative hashing framework, CoopHash, which takes full advantages of generative model to learn a high-performing and robust hash function.
-CoopHash simultaneously learns a contrastive pair generator to synthesize contrastive images and learn a multipurpose descriptor to represent images from multiple perspectives, including classification, hashing, inference, and probability density.
-The generator and the descriptor are trained in a novel MCMC-based cooperative learning scheme.
-CoopHash learns high-quality binary hash codes and is significantly more robust to out-of-distribution and data-corruption retrieval than the existing methods.
+This paper proposes CoopHash, a novel energy-based generative hashing framework, taking full advantage of generative models to learn a high-performing and robust hash function.
+CoopHash simultaneously learns a contrastive pair generator to synthesize contrastive images and learns a multipurpose descriptor to represent images from multiple perspectives, including classification, hashing, inference, and probability density.
+The generator and descriptor are trained in a novel MCMC-based cooperative learning scheme.
+CoopHash learns high-quality binary hash codes and is significantly more robust to out-of-distribution and data-corruption retrieval than the~existing~methods.